-Ethiopia: Abiy names cabinet as pressure from US, EU mounts | DW | 06.10.2021
+Ethiopia: Abiy names Cabinet as pressure from US, EU mounts | DW | 06.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The cabinet was approved on Wednesday by parliament, where Abiy's Prosperity Party has an overwhelming majority after winning June elections.
+The Cabinet was approved on Wednesday by parliament, where Abiy's Prosperity Party has an overwhelming majority after winning June's elections.

 The new defense minister, Abraham Belay, was previously the head of the federally appointed interim administration in the Tigray region, where fighting between government forces and the Tigray People's Liberation Front (TPLF) has been raging for 11 months.